formkit/docs-content/5.guides/create-a-custom-input.md

 As we build out our input, we’ll want to visualize its progress, so let’s create a sample form to:

-1. Import `OneTimePassword.vue`
+1. Import `one-time-password.vue`
 2. Pass that imported component to `createInput()`
 3. Use the return value (an [input definition](/essentials/custom-inputs#input-definition)) as the `type` prop of a `<FormKit>` component.

-We’ll call this sample form `Register.vue`:
+We’ll call this sample form `register.vue`:

 ::Example
 ---
 name: "One-time password - register"
 file: [
-  '_examples/otp-register/Register.vue',
+  '_examples/otp-register/register.vue',
-  '_examples/otp-register/OneTimePassword.vue',
+  '_examples/otp-register/one-time-password.vue',
 ]
 ---
 ::

 Excellent!
-Now we can iterate on our `OneTimePassword.vue` file and see the results.
+Now we can iterate on our `one-time-password.vue` file and see the results.
 One of the first things to notice is how our input already supports labels, help text, validation, and other universal FormKit props.
 Those features come courtesy of `createInput()`.

 Also, notice that `<pre>` tag in the above example?
 It is outputting the current state of the form’s data.
 We'll use this visualize the value of our custom input.
 Since our input currently has no value, it does not appear in the form’s data.
 Time to change that!

 ## Input & output

-Let’s open up `OneTimePassword.vue` again and change our `<div>` to an `<input>` tag.
+Let’s open up `one-time-password.vue` again and change our `<div>` to an `<input>` tag.
 We’ll start with a single text input, and work our way up from there.
 But how do we actually set and display the value of our custom input?

 All custom inputs are passed the almighty [context object](/essentials/configuration) as the `context` prop.
 In order for our input to _set_ its value, it needs to call `context.node.input(value)`.
 To properly _display_ the value of our input, we should set the input’s `:value` attribute to `context._value`.

 ::Example
 ---
 name: "One-time password - first value"
-init-file-tab: "OneTimePassword.vue"
+init-file-tab: "one-time-password.vue"
 file: [
-  '_examples/otp-first-value/Register.vue',
+  '_examples/otp-first-value/register.vue',
-  '_examples/otp-first-value/OneTimePassword.vue',
+  '_examples/otp-first-value/one-time-password.vue',
 ]
 ---
 ::